somermerriman91/somermerriman91/README.md

 🌱 I’m currently learning about **CNNs and LLMs.**

-👯 I’m looking to collaborate on **developing an app for 911 call response using New Orleans crime data model.**
+👯 I’m looking to collaborate on **developing an app for 911 call response using New Orleans crime data modeling.**

 💬 Ask me about **my upcoming Medium article!**